-• The clinical faculty will address the first clinical tardiness and/or unpreparedness by sending the student off the unit and marking them absent for the day.
+- The clinical faculty will address the first clinical tardiness and/or unpreparedness by sending the student off the unit and marking them absent for the day.
 Faculty will set up a time to meet with the student to discuss the occurrence and provide counseling on the correct procedure/behavior.
 This counseling event will be documented in Sonis and a Student Opportunity for Improvement (SOFI)/Self-Reflection form (#20669) will be completed.
-The original will be uploaded to the student's file in the database and a copy will be given to the student.

-- The clinical faculty will address the second clinical tardiness and/or unpreparedness by sending the student off the unit and marking them absent for the day.
+The original will be uploaded to the student's file in the database and a copy - will be given to the student. - The clinical faculty will address the second clinical tardiness and/or unpreparedness by sending the student off the unit and marking them absent for the day.
 Faculty will set up a time to meet with the student to discuss the occurrence and provide counseling on the correct procedure/behavior.
-This counseling event will be documented in Sonis and a Student Opportunity for Improvement (SOFI)/Self-Reflection form (#20669) will be completed.
+This counseling event will be documented in Sonis and a Student Opportunity for Improvement

+- (SOFI)/SelfReflection form (#20669) will be completed.
 The original will be uploaded to the student's file in the database and a copy will be given to the student. - If a third clinical tardiness and/or unpreparedness occurs, the faculty will send the student off the unit and mark them absent for the day.
 Faculty will set up a time to meet with the student to discuss the occurrence and provide counseling on the correct procedure/behavior.
 This counseling event will be documented in Sonis and a Student Opportunity for Improvement (SOFI)/Self-Reflection form (#20669) will be completed.
 The original will be uploaded to the student's file in the database and a copy will be given to the student.

 If an absence is anticipated, it is required that the student notify their clinical instructor thirty (30) minutes prior to their clinical experience.
-If assigned to a community agency, they must also be notified in the same timeframe.
+If a student does not notify faculty prior to the start of clinical, this being 1 minute past the start of clinical, this is considered a no call no show and will receive a SOFI.
+If assigned to a community agency, the agency must also be notified in the same timeframe.
 In the event of an unanticipated absence, the student must contact the clinical faculty as soon as possible, but no later than the end of the clinical day.
 The procedure outlined above will be followed for all absences.
-All students will receive an email notification for an absence.
+The student will receive an email notification for an absence.

-Should a death occur in the immediate family of a student (grandparent, parent, child, grandchild, spouse, brother, sister, brother-in-law, or sister-in-law) or their spouse (grandparent, parent, child, brother-in-law or sister-in-law), the student will be given up to three days off that coincide with bereavement leave.
+Should a death occur in the immediate family of a student (grandparent, parent, child, grandchild, spouse, brother, sister, brother-in-law, or sister-in-law) or their spouse (grandparent, parent, child, brother-in-law, or sister-in-law), the student will be given up to three days off that coincide with bereavement leave.
 Proof of relationship to the deceased may be required if requested.
 A fraudulent claim for bereavement leave may result in disciplinary action.